sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/k8-gke.md

         port: 6060 # we use a custom port to perform healthcheck
 ```

-The override file includes a [BackendConfig] CRD.
-This is necessary to instruct the GCP load balancer on how to perform health checks on our deployment.
+The override file includes a [BackendConfig](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#associating_backendconfig_with_your_ingress) CRD.
+This is required to instruct the GCP load balancer on how to perform health checks on our deployment.

-> ℹ️ [Container-native load balancing] is only available on VPC-native clusters.
-For legacy clusters, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/load-balance-ingress).

-> ℹ️ Optionally, you can review the changes using one of [three mechanisms](#reviewing-changes) that can be used to assess the customizations made.
-This is not required, but may be useful the first time you deploy Sourcegraph, for peace of mind.
+> ℹ️ You can review the changes using one of the [three mechanisms](./helm#reviewing-changes) to assess the customizations made.
+This is not required, but may be useful the first time you deploy Sourcegraph.

+### Install the Sourcegraph Helm chart

-**2** – Install the chart
+Install the Sourcegraph Helm chart by running the following command:

 ```sh
 helm upgrade --install --values ./override.yaml --version 3.41.0 sourcegraph sourcegraph/sourcegraph
 ```

-It will take around 10 minutes for the load balancer to be fully ready, you may check on the status and obtain the load balancer IP using the following command:
+It will take some time for the load balancer to be fully ready.
+Use the following command to check on the status and obtain the load balancer IP address once available:

 ```sh
 kubectl describe ingress sourcegraph-frontend
 ```

+### Create a DNS Record

-**3** – Upon obtaining the allocated IP address of the load balancer, you should create a DNS A record for the `sourcegraph.company.com` domain.
-Finally, it is recommended to enable TLS and you may consider using [Google-managed certificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) in GKE or your own certificate.
+Once you have obtained the allocated address of the load balancer, you should create a DNS A record for the `sourcegraph.company.com` domain.
+It is recommended to enable TLS and we recommend using [Google-managed certificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) in GKE.

-If using a GKE manage certificate, add the following annotations to Ingress:
+If using a GKE managed certificate, add the following annotations to Ingress:

 ```yaml
 frontend: